unification-com/xfund-router/docs/guide/implementation.md

     }
 ```

-The full `DemoConsumer.sol` contract code should now look like this:
+The full `MyDataConsumer.sol` contract code should now look like this:

 ```solidity
 // SPDX-License-Identifier: MIT